 The FTTA program is a win-win program for all.
 For example, private industry can use EPA's highquality research to develop products for the marketplace, and has opportunities to collaborate on further research.
 The EPA benefits from external expertise, product development, and funding.
 Through these agreements, research outcomes can reach the field quickly, resulting in efforts that further the goal of a cleaner, healthier environment.

 For More Information

-For more information and examples of recent CRADAs and Licensing Agreements, visit our website at: www.epa.gov/osp/ftta.htm, or contact the FTTA staff: Sarah Bauer, (202) 564-3267, bauer.sarah@epa.gov, or Kathleen Graham, (303) 312-6137, graham.kathleen@epa.gov.
+For more information and examples of recent CRADAs and Licensing Agreements, visit our website at: www.epa.gov/ftta, or contact the FTTA Coordinator: Kathleen Graham, (303) 312-6137, graham.kathleen@epa.gov.